 GWM Corporation Smith Electric – Gary Werner

-My text is in blue.
+My text is in purple.

 Compared to any static phase converter, a rotary converter is versatile and powerful.
 Compared your local power company, a rotary phase converter is a finite compromise — but a viable option.
 This is stated to prevent unwarranted expectations of the equipment.
 Rotary phase converters have weaknesses and strengths which should be considered before a purchase is made.